EMAp/sibgrapi-2014/invited-speakers.md

   Workshop on Application of Computer Vision in 2013.

 * * *

-Saturday, August 30, 14:00 - 15:30
-## Deep Learning That Just Works
+### Deep Learning That Just Works

-- [James Bergstra](http://www.eng.uwaterloo.ca/~jbergstr/), University of Waterloo - Canadá
+## [James Bergstra](http://www.eng.uwaterloo.ca/~jbergstr/), University of Waterloo - Canadá

+- Saturday, August 30
+- 14:00 - 15:30
+- Room: FGV´s 12th floor Auditorium

-Deep Learning has captured the imagination of researchers in both academia and industry after breakthrough empirical results in vision, speech processing, and natural language processing.
+**Abstract**: Deep Learning has captured the imagination of researchers in both academia and industry after breakthrough empirical results in vision, speech processing, and natural language processing.
 However, the success of a deep learning algorithm is highly sensitive to myriad